Graph-Based Methods for Discrete Choice: Graph-based methods for discrete choice

 \subsection{Choice fraction propagation}

 We also consider a baseline method that uses the graph to directly derive choice predictions, without a probabilistic model of choice.
-We extend label propagation~\cite{zhou2004learning,jia2021unifying} to multi-alternative discrete choice.
+We extend label propagation~\citep{zhou2004learning,jia2022unifying} to multi-alternative discrete choice.
 The three features distinguishing the choice setting from standard label propagation is that we can observe multiple ``labels'' (i.e., choices) per chooser, each observation may have had different available labels, and that not all labels are available at inference time.
-Given training data of observed choices of the form $(i, C, a)$, where chooser $a \in \A$ chose item $i\in C \subseteq \U$, we assign each chooser $a$ a vector $\b{z_a}$ of size $k = |U|$ with each item's \emph{choice fraction}.
-That is, the $i$th entry of $\b{z_a}$ stores the fraction of times $a$ chose $i$ in the observed data out of all opportunities they had to do so (i.e., the number of times $i$ appeared in their choice set).
+Given training data of observed choices of the form $(i, C, a)$, where chooser $a \in \A$ chose item $i\in C \subseteq \U$, we assign each chooser $a$ a vector $\bm{z_a}$ of size $k = |U|$ with each item's \emph{choice fraction}.
+That is, the $i$th entry of $\bm{z_a}$ stores the fraction of times $a$ chose $i$ in the observed data out of all opportunities they had to do so (i.e., the number of times $i$ appeared in their choice set).
 We use choice fraction rather than counts to normalize by the number of observations for a chooser and not to count against an item instances when it was not available.

-We then apply label propagation to the vectors $\b{z_a}$ over $G$.
-Let $Z^{(0)}$ be the matrix whose rows are $\b{z_a}$.
-As in standard label propagation, we iterate

-until convergence, where $\rho \in [0, 1]$ is a hyperparameter that controls the strength of the smoothing.
-Let $ Z^{(\infty)}$ denote the stationary point of \Cref{eq:propagation}.
-For inference, we can use the $a$th row of $Z^{(\infty)}$ (in practice, we will have a matrix arbitrarily close to $Z^{(\infty)}$), denoted $\b{z_a^{(\infty)}}$, to make predictions for chooser $a$.
-Given a choice set $C$, we predict $a$ will choose the argmax of $\b{z_a^{(\infty)}}$ restricted to items appearing in $C$.
+We then apply label propagation to the vectors $\bm{z_a}$ over $G$.
+Let $Z^{(0)}$ be the matrix whose rows are $\bm{z_a}$.
+As in standard label propagation, we iterate $ Z^{(i+1)} \gets (1-\rho) Z^{(0)} + \rho D^{-\nicefrac{1}{2}}AD^{-\nicefrac{1}{2}} Z^{(i)} $ until convergence, where $\rho \in [0, 1]$ is a hyperparameter that controls the strength of the smoothing.
+Let $ Z^{(\infty)}$ denote the stationary point of the iterated map.
+For inference, we can use the $a$th row of $Z^{(\infty)}$ (in practice, we will have a matrix arbitrarily close to $Z^{(\infty)}$), denoted $\bm{z_a^{(\infty)}}$, to make predictions for chooser $a$.
+Given a choice set $C$, we predict $a$ will choose the argmax of $\bm{z_a^{(\infty)}}$ restricted to items appearing in $C$.
 Note that in a semi-supervised setting, we do not observe any choices from the test choosers, so their entries of $Z^{(0)}$ will be zero.
 The term $(1-\rho)Z^{(0)}$ then acts as a uniform prior, regularizing the test chooser entries of $Z^{(\infty)}$ towards 0.
 Since choice fraction propagation does not use chooser or item features, it is best suited to scenarios where neither are available.